apache/airflow/BREEZE.rst

         'breeze push-image' or
-        'breeze push-image --dockerhub-user user' to push to your private registry or 'breeze push-image --production-image' - to push production image or 'breeze push-image --registry-cache' - to push to GitHub cache or 'breeze push-image --registry-cache --github-organisation org' - for other organisation
+        'breeze push-image --dockerhub-user user' to push to your private registry or 'breeze push-image --production-image' - to push production image or 'breeze push-image --github-registry' - to push to GitHub image registry or 'breeze push-image --github-registry --github-organisation org' - for other organisation

   Flags: